 Suggest Future Research Directions: Identify potential avenues for further research based on the limitations or gaps identified in your study.
 Suggest areas that would benefit from additional investigation and provide recommendations for future researchers in the field of HRM.

 Encourage Reader Engagement: Engage your readers by inviting them to reflect on the findings and consider how they may be applied in real-world HRM contexts.
 Encourage further discussion and collaboration in advancing the field of HRM.

 By presenting a thoughtful discussion and interpretation of your findings and concluding your dissertation effectively, you can leave a lasting impression on your readers and contribute to the ongoing discourse in HRM.

-Remember to adapt these sections to the specific requirements and guidelines of your HRM dissertation and consult your academic institution's guidelines for further guidance on the discussion, interpretation, and conclusion sections.
+Remember to adapt these sections to your HRM dissertation's specific requirements and guidelines and consult your academic institution's guidelines for further guidance on the discussion, interpretation, and conclusion sections.